 My pick of the two Mackay beaches where dogs are allowed off-leash is Bucasia Beach, along Mackay’s Northern Beaches.
 It’s a beautiful, wide sandy beach with gentle waters.

 The off-leash section is located in between Williams Avenue and Symons Avenue.
-Dogs are only allowed off-leash from 5am to 8am and 5pm to 8pm, although locals were quite relaxed about following this rule when I visited…
+Dogs are only allowed off-leash from 5am to 8am and 5pm to 8pm, and should be leashed the rest of the day.
+Although locals were quite relaxed about following this rule when I visited…

 Check out my full guide to dog-friendly Mackay